Tuesday, February 25, 2025

 When we turned into our road, a beautiful hawk flew over us very low.
 It was trash day and it had been exploring a neighbor's bags of trash a few doors up the road.
 A real beauty of a bird but glad the smaller birds were taking cover.
 Not good for him to get into the trash either.
 I have never seen one do that before.

-And talking about beautiful birds, Gregg’s sister shared a photo of a Spotted Towhee she had taken.
-On looking Gregg found that a group of these birds is called a teapot of towhees.
-The following photo is one I found at Pixabay and you can read about them at this link.
-My sister-in-law takes wonderful photos of birds in her area.
-I have never seen this one in ours.
-She lives about five hours away.
+And talking about beautiful birds, Gregg’s sister shared a photo of a Spotted Eastern towhee she had taken.
+On looking Gregg also found that a group of these birds is called a teapot of towhees.
+The following photo is one I found at Pixabay and you can read about them at this link

-Dinner tonight was a piece of cod baked in the oven, served with peas and a few pan-fried potatoes using olive oil spray.
+Now to the mundane, dinner tonight was a piece of cod baked in the oven, served with peas and a few pan-fried potatoes using olive oil spray.
 The same with the cod, a light spray of olive oil, sprinkled with little salt and pepper, garlic and onion powder, pop in the oven at 405 degrees F. for 20 minutes.
 The original instructions called for 400 degrees for 12 to 15 minutes.
 Our oven runs colder.
 It was a thick piece of cod and the changes were perfect.
 It easily flaked with a fork.
 I added a tablespoon of chili crisp on the top for garnishing and taste.

 Friday, February 21st, 2025: Gregg's morning started off a little more interestingly than most mornings.
 He was meeting up with son who had some business in Maryland, and he was going along for another ride.
 He always says the fun is in the journey and never misses a chance to get together.
 Our son goes off for a couple of hours and his dad enjoys looking around until they meet up again.
 He gets that exercise.